has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Probabilities are not facts.
-They are expressions of what we know.
+> Uncertainty is not just a lack of knowledge, but a fundamental characteristic of the world.
 >
-> — *Jerzy Neyman* (Statistics)
+> — *David Spiegelhalter* (Statistics)
 <!-- /DAILY QUOTE -->